learn-co-curriculum/phrg-rspec-intro/README.md

 expect(person.first_name).to eq("Expected First Name")
 ```

 Expectations are the parts of an example that verifies code has the correct behavior.
-Here was are saying we expect the value returned by sending the message `first_name` to the `person` object, to return an object that is equal to the string `"Expected First Name"`.
+Here we are asserting that we expect the value returned by sending the message `first_name` to the `person` object to return an object that is equal to the string `"Expected First Name"`.
 There is a lot going on here, and the syntax used is hiding some of the details.
 Lets take a look at what this method is doing with the missing syntax add back in:

 ```ruby
 expect(person.first_name).to(eq("Expected First Name"))